Electric multiple unit (Queensland Rail): Retirement

+Fleet

+Nomenclature

+"EMU" is derived from "electric multiple unit".
+Queensland Rail uses EMU (pronounced the same as emu) to refer to this specific model/class, not the general category.
+Internationally, EMU more commonly refers to the general category.

+Incidents

 On 23 March 1985, two EMUs collided head-on near Trinder Park.
 A train driver and passenger were killed, and 31 others were injured.
-The units involved, EMU11 and EMU27, were both were repaired by Walkers and returned to service in December 1985.
+The units involved, EMU11 and EMU27, were both repaired by Walkers and returned to service in December 1985.

 On 14 March 1996, EMU28 derailed after hitting a freight train near the former Mayne Junction station.
 EMU28 was later repaired and returned to service.

 On 21 September 2001, a freight train hauled by 3906 derailed near Petrie and collided with two empty EMUs, EMU05 and EMU60.
 Two carriages from EMU05 and one carriage from EMU60 were condemned and scrapped, with the remaining car from EMU05 (EM305) replacing EM160.
 In 2020 EMU60 was scrapped.

-Fleet details

-Disposal

-Since 2018, EMUs have been gradually retired and taken to Ipswich Workshops for component recovery and scrapping.